Split Bill Calculator

 Should the tip be split evenly even if some people left early?

-Generally yes — the server provided the same level of service regardless of who stayed.
-If someone only had a drink and left early, it's courteous for that person to contribute a proportional tip on their portion before leaving.
+Generally yes — the server provided the same level of service to the table regardless of who stayed.
+If someone only had a drink and left early, the courteous move is for that person to calculate their proportional share of the bill and tip before leaving, rather than leaving the remainder of the table to cover their portion.
+A simple way to handle it: the person leaving calculates 20–25% of what they personally ordered and leaves cash or sends a payment before departing.

 More Free Calculators